anstag/searchDuplicate/README.md

 php start.php needFolderName
 ```
 ### Final
-A file with paths for duplicates will be created (log.txt)
+A file with paths for duplicates will be created (needFolderName.txt)